 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

 So yes, this recipe requires you to use an entire butternut squash.
 It makes six servings which is double the amount of servings than most of our recipes.
+But that’s the beauty of prep!

 Can you freeze this vegan butternut squash soup?

-Absolutely!
 Once I reheated the soup, it tasted just as good as it did the day I whipped it up.

 In fact, it may have tasted better after the flavors had time to develop.
+Speaking of flavor, this soup is packed with it.

 I dumped SO MUCH cinnamon into my original batch but toned it down a bit for the recipe.
 These days, I just dump cinnamon in everything.

-Originally, I wanted to add silken tofu instead of non-dairy milk to the soup to get more protein in… but I found that the addition of chickpeas was perfect.
+Originally, I wanted to add silken tofu instead of non-dairy milk to the soup to get more protein in, but I found that the addition of chickpeas was perfect.

 - Also, feel free to leave the chickpeas out altogether.
 This soup still rocks without them

 - You can also make vegan butternut squash soup with coconut milk!
+It takes the flavor to the next level!

 Related: Sick Day Food: 14 Nourishing Recipes For When You’re Sick

-How to store this soup:
+How to store vegan butternut squash soup

 Related: Weekly Meal Prep: 12 One-Pot Dinners Under 30 Minutes